-For example, if you're half way into a $65 plan, then upgrade to a $140 plan, we prorate the $65 to $32.50, subtract that amount from $140, and immediatly bill your account $108.50.
+For example, if you're halfway into a $199 plan, and you upgrade to a $499 plan, we prorate the $199 to $99.50, subtract that amount from $499, and immediately bill your account $399.50.

-If you choose to enable "Smartphones via PollEv.com", or "Web widget" (which includes linking straight to your poll's web voting page), there is a chance a reasonably technical person could find a way to submit multiple responses, even if you've disabled that option.
+If you choose to enable "Smartphones via PollEv.com", or "Web widget" (which includes linking straight to your poll's web response page), there is a chance a reasonably technical person could find a way to submit multiple responses, even if you've disabled that option.
 This is a tradeoff where we chose simplicity over security.
-If you need to limit who can vote (and remove this potential for ballot stuffing), you can use our registered participants feature.
+If you need to limit who can respond (and remove this potential for ballot stuffing), you can use our registered participants feature.

 Your import source text should be one poll per line.
-Most formats will work.
-For example, "What's up?" would be imported as a free text poll, and "Choose: A, B, C" and "Perfect?
-True or False" would be imported as Multiple Choice Polls.
-Be sure to set a template poll if you'd like them imported with default options such as a color theme or poll behviors and settings.See a quick demo .
+Download the template or follow the format listed on the importer.
+Be sure to set a template poll if you'd like them imported with default options such as a color theme or poll behaviors and settings.